qguv/rpcalc/README.md

 ### Known Issues
 - The backspace key doesn't work.
+- In-program help (`?`) is not yet supported.

 ## FAQ
 > **How do I do log base _x_?**

-A `log` function **will never be implemented** because the functionality is _already there_ and because there is no reason to memorize which stack item will be the base and on which item the log will operate.
+A `log` function is not scheduled to be implemented because the functionality is _already there_ and because there is no reason to memorize which stack item will be the base and on which item the log will operate.

 You will need to use the _change of base formula_: